5 Jamaican Black Castor Oil Uses that will strengthen your hair and make them even more beautiful. Explanations, tips, and recipes inside!

 3. A revitalizing mask

 That’s how it all started for me and castor oil!
 My technique is very simple: I mix JBCO with coconut oil, apply it and leave it for the night.
 Here is a recipe coming straight from Jamaica, you will need the following items.

 4. Make a nice braid

-If you want to get a smooth braid, apply a small amount of oil, this will allow to keep your hair in place and without frizz for a longer time.
+If you want to get a smooth braid, apply a small amount of oil, this will allow keeping your hair in place and without frizz for a longer time.

 5. Oil rinsing